Understanding EPC Performance Guarantees

 This is not to say that performance bonds are not valuable motivators, but they only guarantee you will get some of your money back to pursue corrective actions.
 They do not guarantee that the plant will operate properly.

-This article contains excerpts from our soon to be released whitepaper, Establishing EPC Contracts that Actually Work for Sustainable Infrastructure Projects.
-Subscribe to our newsletter to get first access.
+This article contains excerpts from our whitepaper, Establishing EPC Contracts Suitable for Sustainable Infrastructure Projects.
+Download your free copy here.